-The faculty symposium in March on the refugee crises was open to the public and saw many in attendance, including refugees from Syria residing in London.
+The public symposium in March on ethical tourism was open to the public and saw many in attendance from inside and outside the organisation.

 The Charity continued to host the annual meeting of the umbrella organisation for the American study abroad sector, AASAP-UK.
-Each January it also provides classroom space for three weeks to a group of senior citizens who come to London to see live theatre, hold discussions and meet with actors, directors and producers.
+Each January it also provides classroom space for three weeks to a group of American senior citizens who come to London to see live theatre, hold discussions, and meet with actors, directors and producers.